-The radar resolution in meters along the range is given in the global attribute WCRrangeresolution profile: measurements in time (along flight path); determined by the radar dwell time (ie, integration time, number of pulses averaged for every active beam).
+The radar resolution in meters along the range is given in the global attribute WCRrangeresolution profile: measurements in time (along flight path); determined by radar dwell time (ie, integration time, number of pulses averaged for every active beam).
 The time matching each profile is recorded in the variable time in unix seconds:

 The radar received power diminishes with range.
 For meteorological (distributed) targets the loss of power with distance is a function of 1/range.
 The variable range\cor provides the received power correction for every range gate, where the range is given in kilometers.
-This correction has been applied to the reflectivity variable.
+This correction is applied to the reflectivity variable.

 '''

 float range_cor(range) ;

 range_cor:long_name = "Received power range(in km)correction (1/r^2)" ;

-range_cor:units = "dB" ;
+range cor:units = "dB" ;

 '''

-The radar data sampling in time is not done with a precise constant rate and is not anchored at the top of every second (like, for example, the King Air data).
 The mean time interval between profiles is given in the global attribute WCRtimeint.
 To translate the time interval into distance, if needed, the user is provided with aircraft true air speed only (TAS).
 If different reference (e.g., Earth relative) is desired the user should use LAT and LON variables and perform the necessary calculations to get the distance.

-The radar resolution in the plane normal to beam depends on the range and antenna beamwidth given in the global attribute WCR\BeamWidth and is approximately the same in H- and E-plane.

-np (nv): number of measured reflectivity(velocity) products.
-Some of the files may have different number of reflectivity and velocity products, ie np may not equal to nv and their order may not match.
-The reason is that some of the files may contain more than one velocity and or reflectivity product per antenna(beam) due to the use of the antenna dual-polarization capability (currently the only linear dual-polarization antenna for the WCR installation on the UW King Air is the up/side pointing antenna).
-The indices are defined by the order of the radar beams used and polarization measurements taken during the acquisition.
-For example, for single-polarization antennas, if 'up', 'down', and 'down-fore' beams, in that order, were used during the acquisition then np=nv=3 and the 1st index would be 'up' beam, etc. Typically, one power and one velocity product are recorded per active non-polarimetric antenna and therefore for these antennas np=nv.
-To find match between reflectivity and velocity products use their IDs (nvid and npid).
+The radar resolution in the plane normal to beam depends on the range and antenna beamwidth given in the global attribute WCR\BeamWidth np (nv): number of measured reflectivity(velocity) products.
+For LPVEX np=nv and their order (indices) match.
+The indices are defined by the order of the radar beams used during the acquisition.
+For example, if 'up', 'down', and 'down-fore' beams, in that order, were used during the acquisition then np=nv=3 and the 1st index would be 'up' beam, etc. In other words for LPVEX there is only one power product and one velocity product per active antenna and therefore np=nv=beam, where beam is the beam dimension for all active antennas.